 Sept.
-26 late afternoon update: Trailing The Lion King 3D, Brad Pitt’s Moneyball, and Dolphin Tale, Taylor Lautner’s first solo starring vehicle, Abduction, grossed $10.9 million at 3,118 North American locations this past weekend (Sept.
-23–25) according to box office actuals found at boxofficemojo.com.
-The John Singleton-directed thriller’s per-theater average was a relatively weak $3,504.
+26 late afternoon update: Trailing The Lion King 3D, Brad Pitt’s Moneyball, and Dolphin Tale, Taylor Lautner’s first solo starring vehicle, Abduction, grossed $10.9 million at 3,118 North American (U.S. and Canada only) locations according to final studio figures found at boxofficemojo.com.
+The John Singleton-directed thriller’s per-theater average was a limp $3,504.

-But then again, Lautner’s Abduction movie received horrible reviews – 0 percent approval rating among rottentomatoes.com‘ top critics (16 reviews) – while the Twilight Saga star is an as-yet unproven leading man.
-A $10.92 million opening in those circumstances is nothing to be sniffed at.
+But then again, Lautner’s Abduction movie received horrible reviews – 0 percent approval rating among rottentomatoes.com‘ “top critics” – while the Twilight Saga star is an as yet unproven leading man.
+In these circumstances, a $10.9 million opening is actually not that bad.

-Twihaters should admit that at least this time around Lautner proved himself able to open a film that otherwise would have brought in (with luck) one-fifth of that amount – if it ever got made in the first place.
-Lautner, for his part, should thank his female fan base: women represented about 68 percent of those in attendance at Abduction screenings, an unusually high percentage for an action flick.
+Lautner should thank his female fan base: Women represented about 68 percent of those in attendance at Abduction screenings, an unusually high percentage for an action flick.

-Having said that, chances are Abduction will fail to match – let alone recover – its reported $30-35 million cost at the domestic box office, though Lautner’s international Twilight Saga fans should help to narrow that gap.
+Chances are Abduction will fail to match – let alone recover – at the domestic box office its reported $30–$35 million price tag (as always, not including marketing and distribution expenses), though Lautner’s international Twilight Saga fans should help to narrow that gap.
 I should add that at Deadline.com, Nikki Finke claims that the amount Lionsgate spent on Abduction‘s marketing was one quarter of what Sony and Warner Bros. spent on, respectively, Moneyball and Dolphin Tale.

 In addition to Lautner, Abduction features Lily Collins, Sigourney Weaver, Maria Bello, The Girl with the Dragon Tattoo‘s Michael Nyqvist, and Alfred Molina.
 Shawn Christensen penned the screenplay.
 Lautner’s father, Dan Lautner, was one of the film’s producers.